riscvarchive/riscv-edk2-platforms/Platform/RaspberryPi/RPi4/Readme.md

   missing/incomplete ACPI tables as well as other factors.
 For Linux, using the `ACPI_BASIC_MODE_ENABLE` build option may help.
 - Serial I/O from the OS may not work due to CPU throttling affecting the miniUART baudrate.
-This can be worked around by using the `PL011_ENABLE` compilation option.
+This can be worked around by using the PL011 UART through the device tree overlays.

 # Building